 - App development: If you are an expert in programming, there are many companies across the globe looking for experts to help them with apps development.
 The good thing is that most of these projects allow people to select preferred working time, implying that you can opt to work during free time.

-If You Must Borrow, Only Go to Lenders with Low-Interest Rates
+If You Must Borrow, Only Go to Loan Providers with Low-Interest Rates

 While it is true that you should try to avoid borrowing as much as possible when trying to grow savings, it can still be okay when managed well.
 For example, it might be a good idea to go for a personal loan in Singapore to pay for education or consolidate current debts instead of emptying the entire savings accounts.
 The main advantage of using a personal loan in Singapore is that you are able to access cash and pay in instalments.
 This means a number of things, which are critical to your saving plan:

 - You get the cash needed to meet your major expense.